michaelarn0ld/zettelkasten-public/202305210602/README.md

 5. Always seek to start disagreements by getting the other person to agree with you; get them saying "yes, yes..." to smaller things instead of "no".
 You do this by finding common ground, which puts them into a state of agreeability.
+6. Always let the other person fully and completely express themselves before you interject; interuption is egotistical and the other person probably won't even be listening to you.
+Instead, they will be waiting for you to finish so they can continue.

 ## Related